-October 20, 2018 is Election Day
+October 15, 2022 is Election Day

-in municipalities across the province.
 On that day, eligible voters exercise their right to vote for mayors, councilors, school board trustees (and, in Vancouver, park board trustees).

 The purpose of this toolkit is to support individuals and community groups in their advocacy for legislation, policy and practice at the municipal level that benefit children and youth and their families.